 John 6:45

-In John 6:45-46 Jesus said, "It is written in the prophets, And they shall be
+In John 6:45-46 Jesus said, "It is written in the prophets, And

-Father, comes to me.
-Not that any man has seen the Father, except He who is of
+learned of the Father, comes to me.
+Not that any man has seen the Father,

-God, He has seen the Father."
-Jesus quoted from the book of Isaiah
+except He who is of God, He has seen the Father."
+Jesus quoted from

-in order to give evidence to the teaching that He is making here about the fact
+the book of Isaiah in order to give evidence to the teaching that He is making

-that no one can come to God unless they are first drawn by God.
-This time it
+here about the fact that no one can come to God unless they are first drawn by

-says that a person must be taught by God.
-If you haven’t learned something from
+God.
+This time it says that a person must be taught by God.
+If you have not

-person who has been saved is a different person.
-When you meet God personally,
+meaning of life.
+That is why a person who has been saved is a different person.

-it changes your life.
-It’s God who reaches out to humans and touches them, and
+When you meet Jesus personally, it changes your life.
+It is God who reaches out

-communicates to them the truth of His existence and the truth of His great,
+to humans and touches them, and communicates to them the truth of His existence

-eternal love.
+and the truth of His great, eternal love.
 But don’t get the wrong idea.
-This communication from God is a
+This

-that any man has seen the Father."
+said, "not that any man has seen the

 In John 6:47-48 Jesus said, "Verily, verily, I say unto you, He that believes on